Richard Nelson (playwright): The Gabriels

-Nelson has written a new trilogy, titled The Gabriels: Election Year in the Life of One Family, focusing on the Gabriel family during the 2016 presidential election year.
+Nelson wrote an additional trilogy, titled The Gabriels: Election Year in the Life of One Family, focusing on the Gabriel family during the 2016 presidential election year.
 The same cast appears in all three plays: Meg Gibson (Karin Gabriel), Lynn Hawley (Hannah Gabriel), Roberta Maxwell (Patricia Gabriel), Maryann Plunkett (Mary Gabriel), Jay O. Sanders (George Gabriel), and Amy Warren (Joyce Gabriel).
 The first play, Hungry, opened off-Broadway at the Public Theatre on February 27, 2016 (previews), and officially on March 4, directed by Nelson.
 The next play in the trilogy, What Did You Expect?, opened on September 10, 2016, in previews, officially on September 16 and closed on October 9.
 The final play, Women of a Certain Age, opened on election night, November 8, 2016. and ran to December 4.
 The three plays ran in repertory December 10 to 18.

 Hungry is set in Dutchess County, New York.
 The family of the recently deceased Thomas Gabriel are in the kitchen to prepare dinner.
 The group includes Thomas's widow, Mary; his sister, Joyce; his brother George and his wife Hannah; his elderly mother Patricia; and his first wife Karin.
 For dinner, the group peels apples for apple crisp and makes ratatouille and pasta.
 Referring to the political campaign, one character says: "God, it's going to be a long eight months."
 What Did You Expect?, also set in Rhinebeck, takes place six months after Hungry.
 Patricia has taken a roommate at her retirement community, and her debts are the focus of the play.
 The family prepares for a picnic as they deal with their "fears of the post-recession world."
 In Women of a Certain Age, set between 5 pm and 7 pm on election night, the Gabriels have gathered for dinner.
 George has picked up their son from college to vote and has driven him back.
 Joyce is at home and Patricia has also joined the group.
 The play ends without revealing the winner of the election.
 Ben Brantley wrote: "Far more than in any of his other plays, Mr. Nelson comes close here to capturing the elusive, expansive comic sadness we associate with his beloved Chekhov.
 That Chekhovian sense of time fading even as we inhabit it thrums through both the talk and the silences."

 The Gabriels played an engagement at the Kennedy Center (Washington, DC) in January 2017 and then played at The Perth International Arts Festival (Australia) on February 11–18, and the Hong Kong Arts Festival on February 22–26.
 The original cast performed.